 The mechanisms behind this issue are still unclear, but postgastrectomy gastritis may stem from increased acid reflux, reactions from the vagal nerve, or a reduction in the number of acids triggered by hormones.

-Types of gastritis that stem from other issues include:
+Some types of gastritis that stem from other issues include:

 - Eosinophilic gastritis: This can result from an allergic reaction.

-Risk factors for gastritis include:
+Some risk factors for gastritis include:

 - high levels of stress

-- an excessive use of alcohol or cocaine
+- excessive use of alcohol or cocaine

 - swallowing corrosives or foreign objects